-We currently have over 800 members and new members are always welcome!
+The information on this site is contributed by members of the Rhydymwyn Valley History Society.
+We currently have over 1100 members and new members are always welcome!
 We welcome everyone who wishes to become involved, irrespective of age, gender, sexual orientation, race, colour, ethnicity, political persuasion, religion or belief.

 Meetings are held each month and take place in the Visitor Centre on the site.

 The Rhydymwyn Valley Site is open to members for managed access on weekdays from 8am to 6pm and at weekends from 9am to 5pm (holidays excluded).

 The Rhydymwyn Valley History Society welcomes visitors from schools, societies and any other interested parties.
 We show movies, tell you about the site and will take you on a tour which will include taking you just beyond the threshold of the tunnel system.